Town of Ridgefield

 Demolition

-Construction and demolition materials, and material 4 feet and over in any of its’ dimensions, can go to the Mom & Pop Drop-off located at 307 White Street, Danbury.
+Construction and demolition materials, more than 4 cubic yards, can go to 307 White Street, Danbury.

 Click here for additional information on the MOM & Pop Drop-off, including hours and fees.